A Dose Escalation Trial of ATRC-101 in Adults With Advanced Solid Malignancies

 Open to people ages 18 years and up

-- Confirmed diagnosis of metastatic or unresectable breast cancer, NSCLC, colorectal cancer, ovarian cancer, or acral melanoma that is refractory to standard therapy or for which no standard therapy exists.
+- For the monotherapy cohorts: Metastatic or unresectable BC, NSCLC, CRC, ovarian cancer, or acral melanoma that is refractory to standard therapy or for which no standard therapy exists.
 Participants who are considered intolerant of or ineligible for standard therapy(ies), as well as participants who have been offered but refused standard therapy(ies), may also be eligible.

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0-1

 - Adequate organ and marrow function (i.e. without chronic, ongoing growth factor or transfusion support) at Screening as defined by the following laboratory parameters:

 - Absolute lymphocyte count (ALC) ≥ 500/ µL

 - Platelet count ≥ 75,000/µL